kukicako/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [ x] What is the purpose of using _sessions_?

+Sessions are used primarily used to allow a server to store informatin about a client

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ x] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt uses a method that hashes passwords to make them more difficult to crack.

-- [ ] What does bcrypt do to slow down attackers?
+- [ x] What does bcrypt do to slow down attackers?
+It has accumulative hashing rounds(however many you decide), which is a way of adding complexity to the hash a hacker would try to 'unhash'

-- [ ] What are the three parts of the JSON Web Token?
+- [ x] What are the three parts of the JSON Web Token?

+header, payload, signature

 ## Minimum Viable Product